Business School Special Circumstances Committee

 The decisions made by the School’s Special Circumstances Committee are defined as:

-The School Special Circumstances Committee confirm that any penalties accrued for the late submission of the affected assessment will be removed by the teaching school.
+The School Special Circumstances Committee confirm that any penalties accrued for the late submission of the affected assessment of up to 14 days will be removed by the teaching school.

-The School Special Circumstances Committee grant an exemption from the affected assessed element.
+The School Special Circumstances Committee may discount low weighted components of a module mark if learning outcomes are assessed in other components.
 This means that the module mark will be calculated over the weighted average of the remaining summative assessed elements.

 The School Special Circumstances Committee confirm that, if eligible, the student is permitted a re-assessment opportunity for the affected assessment for an uncapped mark.
 The format of the affected assessment will be appropriately adjusted to enable the student to complete the re-sit of the affected assessment.
 E.g. an affected group assignment will be adjusted to ensure that it can be completed by an individual student.

 The School Special Circumstances Committee have not been able to accept the request for mitigation put forward by the student for the reason stated within the School Special Circumstances Committee outcome email.
-If a student wishes to contest an application which has been rejected by the School Special Circumstances Committee, they can submit a formal appeal to the University under the Taught Student Appeals Process.
+If a student wishes to contest an application which has been rejected by the School Special Circumstances Committee, they can submit a formal appeal to the University under the Appeals Procedure.